 In parallel to comments on One, i.e. from the very beginning of this section, I also went into this project without a lot of interest in orchestral music: I was primarily seeking the sort of small ensemble combinations that I appreciate in contemporary improvised music....
 But hearing 108 (in the Mode version, together with portions of One9 for shō soloist) was what convinced me to explore Cage's other orchestral music.
 (And do note that "108" is an auspicious number in the Sanskrit tradition....)
 In other words, this ends up being rather satisfying music, moving from a big sound to silence & back over a series of quasi-symphonic movements: It doesn't seem as satisfying without the soloist, although that might be because I'd heard that 109b version first....
 I've also not been able to hear it paired with One8 (which, as noted above, was surely the original intent), other than (once again) in the Ogre Ogress version....
 108 ends up projecting a sort of epic feel, including via silence as the soloist can sometimes stand out starkly (as an individual).
 I suspect that this was also music Cage always wanted to write, and that the four last orchestral pieces consequently owe their "easy sophistication" in part to this relatively more fraught work.
 This really does seem like man-against-world sort of stuff, if more diffuse around Cage's ideas on escaping egoism: It's thus relatively contradictory within his output (although contradiction might also be considered a kind of norm...), seemingly an essay — even a rationalization — around projecting egolessness while being a composer (i.e. one of the most egotistical jobs there is, at least per the image of Beethoven, the historical dominance of which Cage is known to have found regrettable...).
 Yet there is certainly the sense of a calling in this work.
 Drama tends to be palpable throughout (not so unlike the tensions of 103 at times).

 This section will continue to be elaborated, with different layers of thoughts & information added throughout this project....
-It will remain the "meat" (a metaphor I should avoid with Cage, though, I suppose...) of this page then?
+At this point, that will basically mean updates to reflect new recorded interpretations.
+This section will presumably remain the "meat" (a metaphor I should avoid with Cage, I suppose...) of this page, though....

 This section lists a few pieces (all from the 1980s, to this point) that are especially suggestive of the Number Pieces and/or appear together regularly on albums.
 In other words, these are other Cage works that I've found particularly intruguing or enjoyable within the context of this specific project.
 (Likewise, this section will continue to be elaborated... but I don't anticipate that the number of pieces listed here will grow much, if at all.
 There are definitely no aspirations for completeness beyond the Number Piece project, so more like an overflow....)